 Students have a folder on the school network where subject area teachers and students can access their files throughout the campus.
 San Jose Catholic School is equipped with both Ethernet and wireless Internet connection with the most current, sophisticated filtering devices, which are used to ensure student protection, security, and safety.

 San Jose Catholic School’s commitment to evaluating and addressing the ever-changing needs of technology empowers both the student and the teachers, providing opportunities for learning, communication, and collaboration that maximize the instructional process.

 Students will be involved in creating and sharing personal works of art with others.
 They will use critical-thinking, problem solving, and decision making skills, by assessing their own and others artistic work.
 Exploration of art processes and media to produce artwork by personal decisions and ideas is encouraged.
 Development of skills through repeated experiences with art media, techniques, processes, and tools is carried through all grade levels.

 Students will learn to create imagery and symbols that express thoughts and feelings and which can also be interpreted in writing.
 They will learn how to describe cultural similarities and differences in works of art.
 This will promote personal identity, along with showing the importance of being respectful of ideas important to individuals, groups, and other cultures.
 Through study in the arts, students learn about and honor others and the worlds in which they live.

 Representation of culture imagery or symbolism in artwork strengthens understanding.
-The 21st- Century skills necessary for success as citizens, workers and leaders in a global economy are embedded in the study of the arts.
-Artwork is created collaboratively, and communicates an awareness of events within the community.
-Through the study of art students learn that every art form uses its own unique language, verbal and non-verbal to document and communicate with the world.
+The 21st- Century skills necessary for success as citizens, workers, and leaders in a global economy are embedded in the study of the arts.
+The artwork is created collaboratively and communicates an awareness of events within the community.
+Through the study of art, students learn that every art form uses its own unique language, verbal and non-verbal to document and communicate with the world.